saidvandeklundert/fortheloveofzig/errors.md

 print("Result useTry(3):\n{any}\n", .{result});
 ```

-The `isEven` function will now produce an error, causing the the function to stop and return immediately.
+The `isEven` function will now produce an error, causing the function to stop and return immediately.
 When we run it, we see the following:

 ```
 Result useTry(3):